Geospatial Data Science in Python

 # Get the forest model

-= forest_pipe['randomforestregressor'] forest_model
+forest_model = forest_pipe['randomforestregressor']

 forest_model.feature_importances_